Skip to main content

 Tita Chico is a scholar and teacher of British literature of the long eighteenth century.

-Professor Chico has received various grants and fellowships to support her work, including a Visiting Fellowship to New College, University of Oxford; the Senior Research Fellowship, Queen Mary Centre for Eighteenth-Century Studies (London); Visiting Fellowship, Chawton House Library and Research Centre (UK); Visiting Research Fellowship, Institute of English Studies at the School for Advanced Study, University of London (UK); the ASECS / The Andrew W. Mellon Foundation Research Fellowship, Harry Ransom Center; the Mellon Postdoctoral Research Fellowship; and the Ford Foundation Scholarship.
-Twice, she has been honored with the Kandice Chuh Mentorship Award and was recently a Maryland Research Excellence Honoree.
+Professor Chico has received various grants and fellowships to support her work, including the Bristol Benjamin Meaker Distinguished Visiting Professorship (UK); Senior Global Fellowship at St. Andrews University (UK); Visiting Fellowship to New College, University of Oxford; the Senior Research Fellowship, Queen Mary Centre for Eighteenth-Century Studies (London); Visiting Fellowship, Chawton House Library and Research Centre (UK); Visiting Research Fellowship, Institute of English Studies at the School for Advanced Study, University of London (UK); the ASECS / The Andrew W. Mellon Foundation Research Fellowship, Harry Ransom Center; the Mellon Postdoctoral Research Fellowship; and the Ford Foundation Scholarship.
+Twice, she has been honored with the Kandice Chuh Mentorship Award.
+She has also been named a Maryland Research Excellence Honoree and a recipient of the Faculty Service Award.

-Professor Chico currently serves as the Faculty Director of the Center for Literary and Comparative Studies.
-On campus, she has also served as Associate Director of Graduate Studies, Director of Placement, Faculty Director of the Theory Certificate Program, and Associate Dean of the Graduate School.
+On campus, she has served as Faculty Director of the Center for Literary and Comparative Studies, Associate Director of Graduate Studies, Director of Placement, Faculty Director of the Theory Certificate Program, and Associate Dean of the Graduate School.
 Professor Chico is a member of the ASECS executive board.

 Publications